 Now, had the Petit door been locked, the invaders likely would’ve looked for other ways in, and if that failed, likely would’ve moved on to look for unlocked doors elsewhere (few doors in that naïve “safe” neighborhood were locked – as one report mentioned) and a different family likely would’ve been attacked instead.

 The media also had their eyes wide shut during the Elizabeth Smart kidnapping in Salt Lake City in 2002.
-The kidnapper had entered through an open window (after quietly cutting the screen), yet the danger of leaving a window open, as usual, got scant attention in the massive media coverage.
-Since then, the father, the ironically named Ed Smart who’d recruited the Charles Manson-like panhandler/kidnapper to shingle his roof (and also left windows wide open through the night) sometimes guests on TV panel discussions (as an expert, no less) where his spectacular security blunders go politely unmentioned.
-How could his opinions on crime prevention possibly matter when he’s never owned up to his blunders?
+The kidnapper had entered through an open window (after quietly cutting the screen).
+She was abducted and raped for months afterward.
+Yet the danger of leaving a window open, as usual, got scant attention in the massive media coverage.
+Since then, the father, the ironically named Ed Smart who’d recruited the Charles Manson-like panhandler to shingle his roof (and also left windows wide open through the night) sometimes appears on TV panel discussions (as an "expert," no less) where his spectacular security blunders go politely unmentioned.
+How could his opinions on crime prevention possibly matter when he’s never owned up to (or even realized) his blunders?

-Roughly half of the 7,000-plus home intrusions daily in the US (that’s 2.5 million annually, per the US DOJ) are “Walk-Ins” through doors and windows blithely left unlocked until bedtime or until leaving the home unoccupied.
+Roughly half of the 4,000-plus home intrusions daily in the US (that’s 1.4 million annually, per the US DOJ) are “Walk-Ins” through doors and windows blithely left unlocked until bedtime or until leaving the home unoccupied.
 Is the invisible elephant starting to come into focus now?

 Of course nobody wants to blame the victims.
 Those innocents were lulled into the same false sense of security that seduces most people living in the Sleepyvilles of the world.
 They just didn’t realize that predators far outnumber the police – and that predators have all heard how Sleepyville has poor security – where people actually brag about not locking their doors or windows!